jkear/kuzu-memory-graph-mcp/docs/API.md

 # Kuzu Memory Graph MCP Server API Documentation

-This document provides detailed information about all MCP tools, their parameters, and example usage for the Kuzu Memory Graph MCP Server.
+This document provides detailed information about all MCP tools, resources, their parameters, and example usage for the Kuzu Memory Graph MCP Server with multi-database support.

 ## Project Structure

 The server has been simplified to use only two main files:

-- `src/kuzu_memory_server.py` - Main MCP server with all tools and database management
+- `src/kuzu_memory_server.py` - Main MCP server with all tools, database management, and multi-database support
 - `src/semantic_search.py` - Semantic search utilities (used as fallback for embeddings)

 ## Table of Contents